 SES Government Solutions leverages our global satellite fleet to provide communications for Remotely Piloted Aircraft (RPA).
 Our satellites currently support missions on a number of RPA platforms including Predators, Reapers, Global Hawks and Gray Eagles.
-For more on Remotely Piloted Aircraft, visit our RPA page or our Inclined Capacity page.
+For more on Remotely Piloted Aircraft, visit our RPA page.

 U.S. Air Force Aeronautical Networks